subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

 - Click New Service Endpoint, select HockeyApp, and enter a name along with your access token.
 - Next, go back to the build definition that we are working on and add the HockeyApp build step ("+") from the Deploy category and move it after Cordova Build.
 Use the following settings:
     - HockeyApp Connection: Select the name of the service endpoint you created above
-    - Add APP ID for the hockey app.
+    - Add APP ID for the hockey app, you will get this from the Hockey App dashboard.
     - Binary File Path:platforms\android\build\outputs\apk\android-debug.apk

   ![deploy to hockeyapp](../assets/deployhockeyapp.png)